Homes for votes scandal

 The homes for votes scandal was a gerrymandering controversy involving the Conservative-led Westminster City Council in London.
-In marginal wards, the Council was starting to move the homeless elsewhere, and sell off council homes to groups who were more likely to vote Conservative.
-On investigation, the policy was ruled to be illegal, and it was revealed that some of the homeless had been rehoused in condemned accommodation.
-Former leader of the Council Dame Shirley Porter was found guilty of wilful misconduct and ordered to repay £36.1m.
-In view of her personal circumstances, a payment of £12.3 million was eventually accepted.
+Having narrowly maintained their control of the council in the 1986 local elections, Conservative councillors initiated a programme of selling off council homes in eight marginal wards, in the belief that owner-occupiers were more likely to vote Conservative than council tenants.
+Hostels in the marginal wards were closed, with some homeless people moved into condemned accommodation.
+The policy came to an end after it was exposed on the BBC current affairs programme Panorama in 1989.
+On investigation, the policy was ruled to be illegal.
+Former leader of the Council Dame Shirley Porter was found liable for wilful misconduct and ordered to repay £36.1m.
+She eventually settled with the council for a sum of £12.3 million.

 Background

 The Conservatives were narrowly re-elected to Westminster City Council in the 1986 local council elections, with their majority reduced from 26 to 4.
-The Conservatives in total only held onto control of the council by 106 votes after Labour failed to gain the marginal Cavendish Ward which was needed to give Labour the majority to take control of the council.
-Following the election and fearing that they would eventually lose control unless there was a permanent change in the social composition of the borough, council leader Shirley Porter instituted a secret policy known as 'Building Stable Communities', focusing on eight marginal wards where the Conservatives wished to gain votes at the 1990 local council elections.
+The Conservatives in total only held on to control of the council by 106 votes after Labour failed to gain the marginal Cavendish Ward which was needed to give Labour the majority to take control of the council.
+Following the election and fearing that they would eventually lose control unless there was a permanent change in the social composition of the borough, council leader Shirley Porter and a small group of committee chairmen instituted a policy known as building stable communities, focusing on eight marginal wards where the Conservatives wished to gain votes at the 1990 local council elections.